jylisadoney/soc/index.md

 <link to repository>

 This library session will teach you how to:
-- search in sociology journals and library databases for peer-reviewed sources
+- find and utilize discipline-specific, peer-reviewed sources related to your research topic
 - create and modify your search strategies
 - use citation chaining backwards and forwards through a research topic